Learn how to roast vegetables with this easy, healthy recipe that works with any veggie!

 Okay, let’s chat about the ingredients for a sec.
 Obviously, you’ll need vegetables, and we’ll talk more about what ones work best in the next section.

-Since the veggies cook at high heat, you need a heavy duty sheet pan.
+Since this recipe cooks at high heat, you need a heavy duty sheet pan.
 I have this Circulon baking sheet set, and as far as I’m concerned, it’s the best pan for roasting vegetables.
-It’s super sturdy and perfect for everything from cookies to veggies.
-And of course, a spatula for flipping the veggies is a must.
-I’ve had this Kitchenaid spatula for over 10 years … it may just last forever!
+It’s super sturdy and works for everything from cookies to carrots.
+Of course, a spatula for flipping the veggies is a must.
+I’ve had this Kitchenaid spatula for over 15 years … it may just last forever!

 Make clean up easier by using a nonstick pan, like the Circulon one I have.
 Or, cover your pan with a little nonstick cooking spray or parchment paper first.